lyu-ai/agentok/website/docs/legal/privacy.md

 - The right to data portability.
 - The right to withdraw consent.

-Please contact us at [hi@tiwater.com](mailto:hi@tiwater.com) if you wish to exercise any of these rights.
+Please contact us at [hi@agentok.ai](mailto:hi@agentok.ai) if you wish to exercise any of these rights.

 ### Changes to This Privacy Policy